 We use two fiscal shock instruments to highlight the effects of different modeling choices when it comes to taking into account the correlation between instruments, as the \citet{fisher2010using} instrument is barely correlated with our monetary shock instrument (a correlation of $0.06$), while \citet{ben2017chronicle} has a moderate unconditional correlation ($0.37$), as depicted in Figure \ref{fig:data_jointinstruments}, which shows both the time series and scatter plots of these various instruments and their correlation.

 To be clear, we do not mean this as a criticism of either instrument.
-A meaningful correlation can, for example, imply that there is (unexpected) coordination between monetary and fiscal policy that researchers should take into account --- this would be our scenario where there is a common shock.
+A meaningful correlation can, for example, imply that there is (unexpected) coordination between monetary and fiscal policy that researchers should take into account --- this would be our scenario where there is a model-implied common component.

 We assume that both instruments measure the true shocks with error, and infer the latter as heteroskedastic latent states.
-We first account for the possibility of correlated measurement errors, not allowing for a common shock component across fiscal and monetary policy.
+We first account for the possibility of correlated measurement errors, not allowing for a model-implied common component across fiscal and monetary policy.
 The results are shown for the GP-NG version and a flat prior in Figure \ref{fig:irf_mpfp_main}.
 The impulse response to a monetary policy shock is largely unchanged across the two specifications, whereas the two fiscal instruments identify different impulse responses to a fiscal shock. \cite{ben2017chronicle} leads to a short-term increase in GDP up to 8 quarters, while the response to a \cite{fisher2010using} fiscal shock only leads to a substantial increase in GDP after 8 quarters (albeit with wider error bands).

 How important is it to jointly model impulse responses in LPs and allow for correlation between the instruments to understand the effects of monetary shocks?
 To analyze this question, we now jointly model the responses to fiscal and monetary shocks.
 Throughout we use two specifications, keeping the monetary instrument the same, but using either fiscal instrument described above.